petesharum/intro-to-react/exercises/02-create-a-component/INSTRUCTIONS.md

 }
 ```

-`children` exists as a key in `props`, so the above function is the equivalent of:
+`children` is passed as a field in `props`.
+The function above is the equivalent of:

 ```js
 function Title({children, ...props}) {